-Three areas were identified where additional shallow soil sampling is recommended to characterize the presence of lead and arsenic.
+Four areas were identified where additional shallow soil sampling is recommended to characterize the presence of lead and arsenic.
 These areas are shown on Figure 2 and include:

-- East of the locomotive repair shop and east of the RFI Report sample locations SS-7, SS-9, SS-11, SS-13, and SB-1. - South of the locomotive repair shop and south of the RFI Report sample location SS-2 and east of location SS-1. - North of the locomotive repair shop and north of the RFI Report sample locations SS-12 and SS-13.
+- East of the locomotive repair shop and east of the RFI Report sample locations SS-7, SS-9, SS-11, SS-13, and SB-1. - South of the locomotive repair shop and south of the RFI Report sample location SS-2 and east of location SS-1. - North of the locomotive repair shop and north of the RFI Report sample locations SS-12 and SS-13. - South of the Fort Bragg Depot and east of RFI Report sample locations SS-2, SS-4, and SS-66.